MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/path.rst

 Path Drawing
 ------------

-A path can be drawn with a call to `ej.microvg.VectorGraphicsPainter.fillPath()` <FIXME link to api page>.
+A path can be drawn with a call to `ej.microvg.VectorGraphicsPainter.fillPath() <zzz_javadocurl_zzz/ej/microvg/VectorGraphicsPainter.html#fillPath-ej.microui.display.GraphicsContext-ej.microvg.Path-float-float->`_.

 The drawn path will be filled with the graphic context color or with a linear gradient.